dnsimple/dnsimple-developer/content/v2/webhooks.markdown

   }
 }
 ```

+The `account` is an object describing which account the event occurred in.
+It is a lightweight representation of the account and includes the `id`, a unique `identifier` and a `display` text representation.

 The `actor` is an object describing the entity that triggered the event.
 This may be a user if the event was triggered due to activity via the UI or API, or it may be a system entity if the activity occurred as part of an asynchronous process.